d4n3sh/thedaneshproject/content/posts/2007-11-28-im-done-with-the-arkayne-related-posts-plugin.md

   - 889737628

 ---
-It&#8217;s been over 24 hours since I activated my Arkayne Related Posts plugin but no related posts have even shown up so far.
+It's been over 24 hours since I activated my Arkayne Related Posts plugin but no related posts have even shown up so far.
 I expected 30 mins as stated by Arkayned eventually 24 hours later and nothing is happening.

 > Arkayne parses and links your blog in 30 min flat.